-Racial and economic equity are prioritized as fundamental goals in the planned and current use of SLFRF funds.
-We have identified specific targets to achieve meaningful equity results at scale, complemented by strategic initiatives to attain these targets effectively.
+Fairness and impartiality are prioritized as fundamental goals in the planned and current use of SLFRF funds.
+We have identified specific targets to achieve meaningful social impact results at scale, complemented by strategic initiatives to attain these targets effectively.

 b.
 Project Implementation: